 This is an Italian film adaptation that lots of people liked.
 It’s a funny and scary movie.
 Alex de la Iglesia is the director.

-The movie is about seven people who have been friends for a long time.
+The movie is about seven friends who have been friends for a long time.
 They all get together to have dinner.
-One person suggests a game where they share their worst secrets with each other.
+One person suggests a game in which they share their worst secrets.

 To play the game, they read messages loudly or put phone calls on the speaker.
 This makes the party more exciting.
 Some people don’t want to share their secrets, but it’s still a fun night.

-The language is easy to understand; you will quickly discover who hides what and why.
-It’s an awesome flick to rehearse speaking Spanish.
+The language is easy to understand, and you will quickly discover who hides what and why.
+It’s an awesome flick for rehearsing speaking Spanish.

 14. Talk to Her – Hable con Ella / 2002 (R)

-“Talk to Her,” i.e., “Hable con Ella,” is a Spanish-language film directed by Pedro Almodóvar.
-It was released in 2002 and is known for its unique and emotionally complex storytelling.
+“Talk to Her,” also known as “Hable con Ella,” is a 2002 Spanish-language film directed by Pedro Almodóvar.
+It is known for its unique and emotionally complex storytelling.

 The film is about two men who develop an unlikely friendship while caring for two women in comas.